7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 4. Train your brain to love solving problems.
 Hacking is problem solving a task with the payoff that often a takes long time to get to.
 	- Learn Go and try make very small programs
 		- Delay googling solutions - set timer & amount of actions you have till you can look up
-		- Do not use some the standard libary sometimes
+		- Do not use some the standard library sometimes
 		- Do not use other people imports at first
 		- Look up the python/ruby solution and translate it - learn them at the same time while build multi-lingualism and deepen your golang understand
 		- Look the best golang solution after you succeeded or failed to improve your own code.
 Code review without the egos and your code gets better for free.
 	1. Learn efficiently
 		- Space it out, interweave practice with reading, deep study and shallow study
 5. Do sometime new and related everyday
-6. If cant explain the x to the most non techinical person, will management understand, do you actually understand it? - It is a good concept comprehension test and good for memory compressions and neural strengthing.
+6. If cant explain the x to the most non techinical person, will management understand, do you actually understand it? - It is a good concept comprehension test and good for memory compression and neural strengthening.
 7. Read a little every day, but diversify - You read scans, terminals, code everyday - insert Tyrion Lannister quote about reading - but learn to REALLY read - Fast and slow reading - when to to go fast and when to go slow:
 	 - i.e Bug Bounty report one day, AD whitepaper another or insert-x-ethical-hacking-x-site reading material; Blog about CVEs; Proof of Concepts about bugs; Source Code.
 8. Take Notes and visualise the problems
 9. Develop humility, integrity and remember you are stupid.
 The training your brain to like solving the problem and the feeling when it works over time train a patience for long complex tasks or researching that can get very frustrating.